 Family Housing Community Meeting

 The Family Housing Community Meeting is a monthly event that provides an opportunity for all residents of North Village to discuss and advocate for the needs of the residents in the community.
 This is an excellent opportunity to get involved and have a positive impact on your community.
 All North Village residents are welcome to attend the monthly meeting.
 All meetings will be held in the H-2 North Village Community Room.
-The Fall 2018 schedule of meetings is:
+The Spring 2019 schedule of meetings is: